-Due dates are valuable for several reasons.
-Here are three: 1) They allow me, the instructor, to adequately schedule my time to read, grade, and return your work in a thoughtful, timely manner; 2) They mimic reality.
-Most of your life involves hard deadlines - rent or mortgage payments, project assignments, work schedules.
-This is like that; 3) They create a level playing field.
-It's simply unfair to your classmates if they submit their work on time and you receive an extension without penalty.
-Therefore, only under extraordinary circumstances (i.e., a life or family crisis, a severe and prolonged illness, etc.; poor time management does not count as a life crisis) will I grant an extension.
-All requests for extension must be submitted to me in writing on or before the assignment's due date; the last date a student can apply for a course extension on their work is March 28.
-Otherwise, any submissions received later than midnight on the due date will be deemed late and penalized at a 5% deduction per day.
-Any submission later than a week past the due date, unless negotiated with me (and on final assignments with the Registrar), will automatically receive an F.
+Late Policy: Only under extraordinary circumstances (i.e., a life or family crisis, a severe and prolonged illness, etc.) will the instructor grant an extension.
+All requests for extension must be submitted to the instructor by email on or before the assignment's due date.
+Otherwise, any submissions received later than 11:55 PM on the due date will be deemed late and penalized at a 5% deduction per day.
+Any submission later than a week past the due date, unless negotiated with the instructor, will automatically receive an F. Also, please NOTE (in the syllabus header) the cut-off date for an end-of-term extension.